isondev/errortracker/README.md

         }
     });
 ```
-Now the error tracker will track your clients javascript errors and store them in their localstorage, these errors will be sent to server as soon as they reach the maximum size (1000 characters).
+Now the error tracker will track your clients javascript errors and store them in their localstorage, these errors will be sent back to the server as soon as they reach the maximum size (1000 characters).

 ##reportType:
 You should specify a report type such as ‘log’, ‘error’, ‘warn’, or ‘info’.
 These report types are also stored in an objet inside error tracker and you can access them via reporters object (e.g errortracker.reporters.FATAL).